zemian/my-wordpress-starter/readme.md

 to access WP with `/wordpress` path.
 However we do added a `<project-root>/index.php` can also bootstrap WP nicely as well.
 Meaning you should able to get to WP by http://localhost:8080/ as well.

-## How to start WP development
+## How to start WP development?

 Just start creating plugins or themes under `<my-wordpress-starter>/my-wp-content` folder!

 See [WordPress Developer Guide](https://developer.wordpress.org/) for more.

-## How to run WP Updates
+## How to run WP Updates?

 ```
-wp core version
-wp core check-update
 wp core update
 ```

+You can also use `check-update` or `version` to verify your installations.

+## How to remove default themes?

+We have used a must-use plugin `my-wp-content/mu-plugins/register-theme-directory.php` to load all the default themes inside of `wordpress/wp-content/themes` directory.
+If you do not want these to be listed under Themes menu inside Admin, then remove this plugin.